-As Q4 and 2018 come to a close, the Investing News Network profiles the five top genetics stocks on the NASDAQ year-to-date.
+As 2019 comes to a close, the Investing News Network is profiling the five top genetics stocks on the NASDAQ year-to-date.

 The genetics industry supports every other life science industry, with one contribution being the discovery of new genetic drivers of diseases.

 In terms of the genetic testing market, this area has grown substantially over the last few years thanks to advances made in technology; in line with this is an increase in chronic diseases and testing kits being developed for therapeutics areas with unmet medical needs.

 Gene therapy is also a huge driver of growth in the overarching genetics market.
 In 2018, it was estimated that this market was worth US$670 million, and it is expected to reach US$5.18 billion by 2025, growing at a compound annual growth rate of 33.9 percent over that time.